KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_003_MinimalGltfFile.md

 ### Accessors

 The second step of structuring the data is accomplished with  [`accessor`](https://github.com/KhronosGroup/glTF/tree/master/specification#reference-accessor) objects.
-They define how the data of a `bufferView` has to be interpreted, by provide information about the data types and the layout.
+They define how the data of a `bufferView` has to be interpreted by providing information about the data types and the layout.

 In the example, there are two accessor objects.

-The first accessor is called `"indicesAccessor"`, and describes the indices of the geometry data.
+The first accessor is called `"indicesAccessor"` and describes the indices of the geometry data.
 It refers to the `"indicesBufferView"`, which is the part of the `buffer` that contains the raw data for the indices.
 Additionally, it specifies the `count` and `type` of the elements and their `componentType`.
 In this case, there are 3 scalar elements, and their component type is given by a constant that stands for the `unsigned short` type.

 The second accessor is called `"positionsAccessor"` and describes the vertex positions.
-It contains a reference to the relevant part of the buffer data, via the `"positionsBufferView"`, and its `count`, `type` and `componentType` properties say that there are 3 elements of 3D vectors, each having `float` components.
+It contains a reference to the relevant part of the buffer data, via the `"positionsBufferView"`, and its `count`, `type`, and `componentType` properties say that there are three elements of 3D vectors, each having `float` components.

 ```javascript